alchimya/iOS-Password-Entropy/README.md

  //L3SDKPasswordEntropy instance used for the entropy calcuation let passwordEntropy:L3SDKPasswordEntropy=L3SDKPasswordEntropy();

- //init the L3SDKPasswordEntropy instance and sets the char set passwordEntropy.charactersPool=L3SDKDefaultCharacterPools();
+ //init the L3SDKPasswordEntropy instance and sets the pool of characters passwordEntropy.charactersPool=L3SDKDefaultCharacterPools();

   //analyze the password